MattVanLaw/Eureka-Note/README.md

 ### Rich Text Editing
 Through [React-Quill](https://github.com/zenoamaro/react-quill), Eureka!Note offers a number of common text-editing tools, such as multiple fonts, text color, bold, italic, underline, checkboxes and their more vanilla friends, ordered and unordered lists, links, image upload, etc.

+### Search
+Users can search for a keyword in either note title or body text, via the [React-Search-Input](https://github.com/enkidevs/react-search-input) component.